-Electric and Natural gas are anticipated to be used as the primary energy source for this project.
-Solar and wood stove may be installed to supplement.
+Electric and natural gas is anticipated to be used as the primary energy source for the project.
+Solar and wood stove may be installed to supplement b.

-b.
 Would your project affect the potential use of solar energy by adjacent properties?
 If so, generally describe.